 Assessment

-Teachers regularly assess pupils' attainment in Computing against key outcomes identified in the Scheme of Work (child friendly versions can also be found on the Knowledge Organisers) through observations and evaluation of completed activities.
+Teachers regularly assess pupils' attainment in Computing against key outcomes identified in the Scheme of Work, through observations and evaluation of completed activities.
 Children's Computing work is saved on the school network in individual files.

 Resources and Access